dacracot/BirdNET-BarChart/docs/README.md

 		* `tar xzvf v0.9.tar.gz`
 	1. Enter the resultant directory.
 		* `cd BirdNET-Barchart-0.9`
-	1. Edit the configuration file with your lat/lon, the analyzer's home directory, and this software's home directory.
+	1. Edit the configuration file with your lat/lon, the analyzer's home directory, this software's home directory, and the web servers HTML directory.
 Copy your saved file to your user's home directory as `.BirdNET-Barchart`.
 		* `vi CONFIGURATION`
 		* `cp CONFIGURATION ~/.BirdNET-Barchart`
 	1. Edit your crontab and insert the scripts for weekly, morning, evening, and extract actions.